One Charles Private Wealth Services LLC Sells 55 Shares of Norfolk Southern Co. (NYSE:NSC)

-One Charles Private Wealth Services LLC decreased its position in shares of Norfolk Southern Co.
-(NYSE:NSC – Free Report) by 3.7% in the 1st quarter, Holdings Channel reports.
-The fund owned 1,435 shares of the railroad operator’s stock after selling 55 shares during the quarter.
-One Charles Private Wealth Services LLC’s holdings in Norfolk Southern were worth $304,000 as of its most recent filing with the SEC.
+One Charles Private Wealth Services LLC trimmed its holdings in Norfolk Southern Co.
+(NYSE:NSC – Free Report) by 3.7% in the first quarter, Holdings Channel reports.
+The institutional investor owned 1,435 shares of the railroad operator’s stock after selling 55 shares during the quarter.
+One Charles Private Wealth Services LLC’s holdings in Norfolk Southern were worth $304,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in NSC.
-Luken Investment Analytics LLC purchased a new position in shares of Norfolk Southern in the fourth quarter worth about $25,000.
-Capital Directions Investment Advisors LLC purchased a new position in shares of Norfolk Southern in the fourth quarter valued at $29,000.
-Worth Asset Management LLC purchased a new stake in Norfolk Southern during the 1st quarter worth about $30,000.
-Morton Brown Family Wealth LLC bought a new position in Norfolk Southern in the 1st quarter worth about $29,000.
-Finally, OLD Mission Capital LLC purchased a new position in Norfolk Southern during the fourth quarter valued at approximately $36,000.
-71.97% of the stock is currently owned by institutional investors.
+A number of other hedge funds and other institutional investors have also bought and sold shares of NSC.
+Moneta Group Investment Advisors LLC grew its position in shares of Norfolk Southern by 95,518.3% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 3,028,232 shares of the railroad operator’s stock valued at $746,217,000 after purchasing an additional 3,025,065 shares in the last quarter.
+Norges Bank bought a new position in Norfolk Southern in the 4th quarter worth about $537,007,000.
+Gibson Wealth Advisors LLC increased its position in shares of Norfolk Southern by 6,200.0% during the fourth quarter.
+Gibson Wealth Advisors LLC now owns 1,430,667 shares of the railroad operator’s stock valued at $338,456,000 after buying an additional 1,407,958 shares during the period.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of Norfolk Southern by 86.7% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 2,724,821 shares of the railroad operator’s stock worth $671,451,000 after buying an additional 1,265,666 shares in the last quarter.
+Finally, Morgan Stanley boosted its position in shares of Norfolk Southern by 33.5% in the fourth quarter.
+Morgan Stanley now owns 2,546,214 shares of the railroad operator’s stock valued at $627,438,000 after acquiring an additional 638,384 shares during the period.
+Institutional investors own 71.97% of the company’s stock.

 Insiders Place Their Bets